-A forum like the Queensland Indigenous Dingo Forum provides an opportunity for traditional owners to have a say in Dingo management, legislation and conservation and how they wish for this culturally totemic animal to be managed without the use of lethal controls and are included in the decision making process.
+A forum like the National First Nations Dingo Forum provides an opportunity for traditional owners to have a say in Dingo management, legislation and conservation and how they wish for this culturally totemic animal to be managed without the use of lethal controls and are included in the decision making process.

-The Queensland Indigenous Dingo Forum will empower Aboriginal Rangers and Traditional Owners, whilst providing a pathway to self-determination, develop and implement cultural biodiversity solutions that promote and align with reconciliation and closing the gap initiatives in the state of Queensland.
+The National First Nations Dingo Forum will empower Aboriginal Rangers and Traditional Owners, whilst providing a pathway to self-determination, develop and implement cultural biodiversity solutions that promote and align with reconciliation and closing the gap initiatives.

 is vital for Aboriginal Rangers and Traditional Owners and will provide all perspectives from stakeholders